tmkhmbt/foraging_turtle_analysis_with_SNPs/README.md

-##  Natal origin estimation of foraging green turtle
+##  Natal origin estimation of foraging green turtles

-This github repository was made to post the codes that were used in the study Hamabata et al. (in review).
+This github repository was made to post the scripts used in the study Hamabata et al. (in review).